ethanchristoff/digitalgarden-Ethan/src/site/notes/Content/Digital_Garden_Content/Data Engineering Content/exam-prep-final-sem/Data Engineering Content/CM2606 - Lecture 3 - Notes.md

 | Iterative Algorithms | Mappers and reducers started and killed per iteration which consumes memory and processing power | Data is saved in memory and executors are stashed to be reused        |

 So, these are the basic features and fundamentals of Spark that can offer better performance than Hadoop's MapReduce processor.

+>[!important]
+>Spark has the added benefit of something called **RDD** (Resilient Distributed Dataset) and in-memory processing

+- **RDD** basically stands for a Resilient Distributed Dataset that is a read only set of data that is used to separate data when distributing it into the Spark System
+- This is ideal for data lineage reconstruction as it could trace back where the data had originated from by tracing it back to the RDD
+- It makes the process of partitioning datasets much easier without having to worry about finding the source of the data as its stored in an immutable dataset
+- In-memory processing is a direct contrast that makes Spark computational engine better than Hadoop's "MapReduce" function given that it can cache recently utilized algorithms and run it immediately, etc

 ## Apache Spark Components